-Lucky In Love?
+Lucky in Love?

-There are so many wedding themes out there, it's difficult for a couple to narrow it down to one they can agree on.
+There are so many wedding themes out there that it's difficult for a couple to narrow it down to one they can agree on.
 One partner may just want to eat, drink, and get married!
 The other may want to spend time looking for a theme that is meaningful to the two of them as a couple.

 Then, there are the families to deal with and what their thoughts are concerning your choice of theme.
 Grandma O' Donovan may not approve of that Day of The Dead theme you wanted, despite your best explanation of the religious significance of that particular holiday!

 However, how about a meaningful wedding theme on which couples and their families can all agree?
 Why not choose a wedding theme based on your heritage and that of your future spouse?
 Perhaps your families have a deep connection to their cultural background.
 Wouldn't it be wonderful to show honor and respect for your families by planning a theme around your families' cultures?
 You might even learn a few things you didn't know in the process!

 Planning an Irish Wedding

 Wishing to incorporate her family's heritage in her wedding, Chrystal chose an Irish theme for her wedding, even though her groom is Italian.
 He agreed—as long as some elements of his culture were honored—and between the two of them, a theme was born!
 The bride chose emerald green and silver, which are colors that go beautifully together, and coincidentally, green is in both the Irish and Italian flags—so that was a huge bonus!

 First things first—research had to be done to discover some Irish wedding traditions that could be incorporated into the ceremony and reception.
 The Irish culture has a ton of fun and interesting wedding traditions from the past that can be easily translated into today's weddings, making them unique and fun for families and friends.